What is Canola Oil? Everything You Need to Know

 Culinary Uses

-Canola oil's high smoke point (around 400°F or 204°C) makes it ideal for frying.
-It can achieve a crispy texture without imparting a strong flavour to the food.
-Its neutral flavour and ability to withstand high heat also makes canola oil a favourite for sautéing vegetables, meats, and seafood.
-Canola oil can even replace butter or other fats in baking recipes, resulting in moist and tender baked goods.
+Canola oil's high smoke point (around 400°F or 204°C) makes it ideal for frying, allowing you to achieve a crispy texture without imparting a strong flavour to the food.
+Its neutral flavour and ability to withstand high heat also make canola oil a favourite for sautéing vegetables, meats, and seafood.
+Canola oil can even replace butter or other fats in baking recipes for moist baked goods.

 Salad Dressings & Sauces